tuxpoldo/btsync-deb/README.md

 The API used by the indicator is (partially) documented on the [GitHub Wiki](https://github.com/marxjohnson/btsyncindicator/wiki)

-Copyright Mark Johnson <mark@barrenfrozenwasteland.com> 2013
-Released under GNU Lesser General Public License V3
+Copyright Mark Johnson <mark@barrenfrozenwasteland.com> and contributors 2013 Released under GNU Lesser General Public License V3